Urban fishing in Montreal is fun: but should we eat the fish?

 There’s a consumer’s guide

 Mr. Laliberté and his team are responsible for monitoring the level of toxic substances in the flesh of fish in the waters of Quebec.
-In collaboration with the Health and Wildlife Departments, they put together the Guide de consommation du poisson de pêche sportive en eau douce. (consumer’s guide to eating freshwater sport fish)
+In collaboration with the Health and Wildlife Departments, they put together the Guide de consommation du poisson de pêche sportive en eau douce (consumer’s guide to eating freshwater sport fish).

 Anyone who has questions about fish toxicity can consult this guide online (currently in French only) before tossing their line into the water.
 Analyses are conducted at more than 1200 sites across the province and target about 40 species.